-Now that you’ve figured out where to buy a stove (as if there were a question), here are some quick tips on how to buy a stove.
+Now that you’ve figured out where to buy a stove, use these quick tips on how to buy a stove.

-The fastest way to narrow your options – beside knowing your existing fuel type, gas or electric — is to identify your style.
+The fastest way to narrow your options – beside knowing your existing fuel type, is to identify your style.

 The freestanding range is the most commonly used range style in homes, probably because it’s the most affordable and easiest to install.
-Featuring finished sides and a flat back, this range can sit flush against a back wall.
+Featuring finished sides and a flat back, this range sits flush against a back wall.

-With the growing trend of kitchen islands and decoratively tiled backsplashes, the slide-in range has become one of the fastest growing segments in the industry.
+With the growing trend of decorative backsplashes, the slide-in range has become one of the fastest growing segments in the industry.
 Featuring unfinished sides and back, this style is designed to be built in between two cabinets.

-The body of the range is typically 30-inches wide, and the top of the range is slightly wider to prevent crumbs from getting in the crevices between the countertop and range while providing a more built-in appearance.
+The body of the range is typically 30 inches wide.
+The top of the range is slightly wider to prevent crumbs from getting in the crevices between the countertop and range.
 The oven and burner controls are located on the front of the range, just above the oven door.

 Though similar to a slide-in range, the drop-in range has waned in popularity in recent years.

-While it is the most expensive range style available in the industry today, the professional range is becoming more common in high-end and gourmet kitchens.
+While it is the most expensive range style available in the industry today, the professional range is gaining steam in gourmet kitchens.
 Pro-style ranges take the performance and styling of a true commercial range and make it safe to use for a home cook.

-Professional ranges generally come in a stainless steel finish although some manufacturers such as Viking and Bertazzoni other distinctive colors (i.e. beyond white and black).
+Professional ranges generally come in a stainless steel finish.
+However, some manufacturers such as Viking and Dacor offer distinctive colors (i.e. beyond white and black).

 >> Read more advice on buying a range in our Range Buying Guide.